mikeesto/youtube-subtitle-transcript/README.md

 - `text`: The transcript text content.
 - `start`: Starting time of the transcript segment in seconds (e.g. "1.23").
+- `end`: Ending time of the transcript segment in seconds (e.g. "2.34").
-- `duration`: Duration of the transcript segment in seconds (e.g. "5.67").
+- `duration`: Duration of the transcript segment in seconds (e.g. "1.11").

 ## Credit